Numbers at a glance

 Breakdown of profit

-At their last meeting, the Board of Directors has decided on the presented financial statements.
+At their meeting pm 31 January 2025, the Board of Directors has decided on the presented financial statements.
 It recommends the following appropriation of profit and distributions :

 Breakdown of profit